IshakQuresheeAkib/IshakQuresheeAkib/README.md

 # ⚡ Overview

-I am a Front-end Developer on a journey to Full Stack proficiency.
-Currently mastering the MERN stack—MongoDB, Express.js, React.js, Node.js.
-Passionate about creating seamless user experiences and expanding expertise to tackle end-to-end development challenges.
+I'm a Front-end Developer with a strong passion for mastering the MERN stack.
+Despite pursuing Zoology in undergrad, my true love is software development.
+Recently, I completed a complete web development course at Programming Hero.
 <br>
 ## Contact with me: (akibqureshee11@gmail.com )
 <br>